FAIR-FATE: Fair Federated Learning with Momentum: Related Work

-Similar to our work, other works have focused on proposing strategies for aggregating the local models in order to improve fairness \cite{parecido-fairl-fl-het-face, parecido-group-fairness-fl}.
+Few efforts have been made in the area of fairness-aware Federated Learning.
+Abay et al. \cite{mitigating-bias-fl} propose to apply three existing fair machine learning techniques to the Federated Learning setting.
+However, studies have shown that local debiasing strategies are ineffective in the presence of data heterogeneity \cite{parecido-fairl-fl-het-face}.
 Kanaparthy et al. \cite{parecido-fairl-fl-het-face} propose simple strategies for aggregating the local models based on different heuristics such as using the model which provides the least fairness loss for a given fairness notion or using the model with the highest ratio of accuracy with fairness loss.
 Ezzeldin et al. \cite{parecido-group-fairness-fl} propose a method to achieve global group fairness via adjusting the weights of different clients based on their local fairness metric.
 However, this work assumes that there is a local debiasing method at each client.
-Mehrabi et al. \cite{parecido-mehrabi} propose FedVal that is a simple aggregation strategy which performs a weighted averaged of the clients models based on scores according to fairness or performance measures on a validation set.
-This work is similar to the "FairAvg" strategy proposed in \cite{parecido-fairl-fl-het-face}.
+Mehrabi et al. \cite{parecido-mehrabi} propose "FedVal" that is a simple aggregation strategy which performs a weighted averaged of the clients models based on scores according to fairness or performance measures on a validation set.

 To the best of our knowledge, we have yet to see a fairness-aware machine learning approach that uses Momentum to estimate a fair update of the global model.
-Since Momentum-based solutions have been used to help overcoming oscillations of noisy gradients, we use a fairness-aware Momentum term to overcome the oscillations of non-fair gradients.
-In addition, many works, including \cite{mitigating-bias-fl, parecido-group-fairness-fl} violate privacy restrictions in Federated Learning since the clients have to share different types of information with the server such as their local fairness metric values and other datasets’ statistics.
-Instead, FAIR-FATE uses a validation dataset in the server to evaluate the clients’ models, thus respecting privacy Federated Learning constraints.
-Moreover, many works, including \cite{parecido-group-fairness-fl} use all clients at each federation round, which does not mimic real-world scenarios and might bias results.
 Furthermore, FAIR-FATE is flexible since it does not rely on any fairness local strategy at each client, contrary to the works in \cite{parecido-group-fairness-fl, mitigating-bias-fl}.
 Finally, very few works consider multiple data heterogeneity scenarios (non-IID), which is a characteristic of Federated Learning settings.